zaicodes/whack-a-mole/README.md

 ### Icons

-- Each icon was deliberately chosen based on its clear and intuitive meaning, ensuring universal understanding for all users.
+- The setting buttons have icons.
+Each icon was deliberately chosen based on its clear and intuitive meaning, ensuring universal understanding for all users.

 ### Sound effects and music